qig123/pdf_trans/mybook/Bibliography/Bibliography.md

 [HMU07] John E. Hopcroft, Rajeev Motwani, and Jeffrey D. Ullman.
 Introduction to Automata Theory, Languages, and Computation.
 Pearson/Addison-Wesley, Boston, MA, third edition, 2007.

+[HH97a] Michael Hauben and Ronda Hauben.
+Netizens: On the History and Impact of Usenet and the Internet.
+Wi-

 [HO91] W. Wilson Ho and Ronald A. Olsson.
 An approach to genuine dynamic linking.
 Software—Practice and Ex- perience, 21(4):375–390, April 1991.

 Programming Language.
 Cambridge University Press, Cambridge, England, 1991.